 - Apply a few strips of the seam sealer/ paint thinner mixture to the floor of your tent to prevent your mat from sliding during the night!

-Gear tip written by Trail Ambassador Martin Rye and Editor – updated in August 2015
+Gear tip written by former Trail Ambassador Martin Rye and Editor – updated in August 2015